iblech/lets-play-agda/Padova2025/ProgrammingBasics/Naturals/Arithmetic.lagda.md

 the underscores in the name of the addition function allow us to use it as an infix operator.

-The right hand side of the second clause in the definition is lifted straight from the [Peano axioms](https://en.wikipedia.org/wiki/Peano_axioms).
+The right-hand side of the second clause in the definition is lifted straight from the [Peano axioms](https://en.wikipedia.org/wiki/Peano_axioms).
 It is mostly a matter of taste whether to do the case split on the first argument, as done above, or instead on the second argument.
 One way to obtain this